anonwins/monero-block-scanner-php/README.md

 );
 ```
 > **Tip:**
-> For maximum scanning speed on a large address set, use a bloom filter in your callback—just remember that non-exact filters can require a final validation pass if you want to guard against the possibility of occasional false positives.
+> For maximum scanning speed on a large address set, use a bloom filter in your callback—just remember that non-exact filters **will** require a final validation pass if you want to guard against the possibility of occasional false positives.
 See [Safety: Callback Reliability and Output Amount Limit](#safety-callback-reliability-and-output-amount-limit) for more detail.

 ## How It Works